 A joint venture between Warner Bros.
-Entertainment and CBS Corporation, The CW’s primetime slate features some of the most talked about shows on television, including the new hit series Arrow, and Beauty and the Beast, as well as the upcoming midseason dramas The Carrie Diaries and Cult.
+Entertainment and CBS Corporation, The CW’s primetime slate features some of the most talked about shows on television, including the hit series Arrow, and Beauty and the Beast.

 Under Pedowitz’s guidance, The CW has made several bold, transformative moves, including bolstering its primetime schedule with more original programming, launching the network’s first ever summer schedule and becoming more aggressive in the digital and social media space, especially through its landmark deals with Netflix and Hulu.

 A veteran network and television studio executive, Pedowitz joined The CW with a strong background in program development, production and business affairs.
 As President of ABC Studios from 2004-2009, his leadership produced multiple seasons of successful programming that fed the Walt Disney Company's distribution pipelines worldwide, including such hit series as Lost, Desperate Housewives, Grey’s Anatomy, Ugly Betty, Scrubs, Army Wives, Ghost Whisperer and Criminal Minds.

 Before joining The CW, Pedowitz helmed an independent production banner, Pine Street Entertainment, where he Executive Produced a pilot for Lifetime entitled Meet Jane.
 Another project, The Crazy Ones, starring Robin Williams and written by David E. Kelley, for Twentieth Century Fox Studios and CBS, was ordered to pilot.